nang-dev/discord-interrupter-bot/README.md

 ![Logo](photos/logo.png)
 ![Screenshot](photos/screenshot.png)

-### A discord bot that interrupts a target when they talk.
+### A discord bot that interrupts a target whenever they talk.

 Like the **Donnie Thornberry Discord Bot** from TikTok, except public, for your use 😁.